Re-ordering blocks and elements

 2. Be mindful of container and element hierarchies.

 Sometimes several elements can be housed within a container, which is a best practice for structuring blocks for success.
 How come?
-By grouping elements within a container, you're able to apply global styles (i.e. width) to the container rather than each element individually. )We'll cover this topic in depth in subsequent chapters.)
+By grouping elements within a container, you're able to apply global styles (i.e. width) to the container rather than each element individually - saving you some serious time!.
+(This is a topic we'll cover in depth in subsequent chapters.)

 So, when dragging and dropping, you'll want to make sure you don't accidentally drag an element into an existing container — you want to drag the content above or below it.

-Check out the example below: when the block's color mask element is placed within a content container, it covers all elements in the block, making its contents opaque.
-But by dragging the color mask above the container, the result is far more elegant, adding a tinge of color without fully obscuring the image, headline, and button.
+Check out the example below: when the block's color mask element is placed within a content container, it limits its effects to just some of the elements - a pretty awkward look, if we do say so ourselves.
+But by dragging the color mask above the container, the result is far more elegant, evenly altering the color of all of the elements below it.